Reducing Costs with Manufacturing Inventory Software

 While all of this is happening, the products being manufactured are also in the midst of major changes.
 Most devices today are connected to the internet and business requirements continue to place growing importance on the application and not just the hardware.
 Most manufacturers have to integrate embedded software or add-on software applications to differentiate their products and meet the business requirements of their customers.

-Applications become strategic
+Software applications become strategic

 Applications have become ubiquitous and hugely valuable yet they are among the least well optimized of all strategic assets.
 Applications have gone beyond task automation to running the business.
 Today, "mission critical" is no longer hyperbole, it is literally accurate.